We created Pandora to put the Music Genome Project directly in your hands

 By this time, the band's concerts were becoming legendary for the extraordinarily complex yet coherent interplay between the two guitarists and Gregg Allman's keyboards, sometimes in jams of 40 minutes or more to a single song without wasting a note.
 And unlike the art rock bands of the era, they weren't interested in impressing anyone with how they played scales, how many different tunings they knew, or which classical riffs they could quote.
 Rather, the Allmans incorporated the techniques and structures of jazz and classical into their playing.
 In March of 1971, the band played a series of shows at the Fillmore East that were recorded for posterity and subsequently transformed into their third album, At Fillmore East.
 This double LP, issued in July of 1971, became an instant classic, rivaling the previous blues-rock touchstone cut at the Fillmore, Cream's Wheels of Fire.
 Duane Allman and his band were suddenly the new heroes to millions of mostly older teenage fans.
 Although it never cracked the Top Ten, At Fillmore East was certified as a gold record on October 15, 1971.

 Despite having completed Eat a Peach, the group was intact in name only.
-Rather than try to replace Duane Allman as a guitarist, they contrived to add a second solo instrument in the form of a piano, played by Chuck Leavell.
-The group had already begun work on a long-delayed follow-up to Eat a Peach, when Oakley was killed in a motorcycle accident only a few blocks from Allman's accident site.
+Rather than try to replace Duane Allman as a guitarist, they decided to add a second soloist in the form of a piano player Chuck Leavell.
+The group had already begun work on a long-delayed follow-up to Eat a Peach, when Oakley was killed in November 1972 in a motorcycle accident only a few blocks from Allman's accident site.

 Lamar Williams (b.
 Jan.
 15, 1949-d.
 Jan.
 25, 1983) was recruited on bass, and the new lineup continued the group's concert activities, as well as eventually finishing the band's next album, Brothers and Sisters. which was released on August 1, 1973.
 During the extended gap in releases following Eat a Peach, Atco reissued The Allman Brothers Band and Idlewild South together as the double LP Beginnings, which charted higher than either individual release.